-THE CHARACTERS: Whitby narrates the story, but he's not at all interested in solving the baffling thrice murdered victim.
+THE CHARACTERS: Whitby narrates the story, but he's not at all interested in solving the baffling crime of a thrice murdered victim.
 He'd rather attend to his involved study of the local Myxomycetes.
 That's slime mold to all us non-scientific schmoes.
 Slime molds!
 You'd think that this was a parody of detective novels the way the opening chapters play out.
 What with Whitby's reluctance to cooperate with the state troopers, the motorcycle cop who keeps showing up to interrogate the villagers, and Whitby's overeager house guest Henry Hale (a murder mystery addict and budding amateur criminologist) sticking his nose into the investigation like some junior Philo Vance.
 There is a wry humor that pervades the story, but the plot turns very grim and serious by the midpoint.

 So is it a parody?
 Not really.
 A homage to the intuititionist school seems more likely.
 Despite frequent deprecating allusions to fictional detectives like Lord Peter Wimsey and Vance, Whitby fails to deter Henry from his goal of uncovering the identity of Howard Stanton's killer.
 Two more deaths will occur before the surprising finale.